 With Melaleuca, you have two options:

-- Be a regular customer and purchase the products at the retail prices.
+- Be a regular customer and purchase the products at retail prices.

 - Become a preferred customer and save 30-50% depending on the products.

-To be a preferred member, it’s $1 for the first year, and then $19/year second year onwards.
-To maintain your preferre status, you have to use 35 points every month.
-Products will be autoshipped to your place once you're signed into your account.
+To be a preferred member, it’s $1 for the first year customer membership agreement and then $19 per year second year onwards.
+You must use 35 points every month to maintain your preferred status.
+Products will be auto-shipped to your place once signed into your account.

-With the auto-shipment, you can either have 35 points a month or 75 points a month plan.
-These are points, not a fixed dollar value, and can be used to order any of the hundreds of products that Melaleuca has to offer.
+With the auto-shipment, you can have 35 or 75 points a month plan.
+These are points, not a fixed dollar value, and can be used to order any of the hundreds of products Melaleuca offers.

-Also known as forced purchases, you can either select the products you want and have them ship to your door.
-If you fail to do so, the company may send you random products just to meet the criteria.
+Also known as forced purchases, you can select your desired products and have them shipped to your door.
+If you fail to do so, the company may send you random products to meet the criteria.
 These may be the ones the company wants to get rid of (hence the backup order).

-If you’re not content with the membership, you can cancel anytime.
-Just that you'll have to send a letter via post.
+If you’re not content with the membership, Melaleuca members can cancel anytime.
+The main hangup is that you must send a letter via post.
 Unlike with other platforms, the cancellation process isn’t a breeze.

-They have been around since 1985 but haven’t had a lot of updates in how they operate, and this is one of them.
-Moreoever, since the cancellation is a bit of a headache, more people will tend to stay onboard because no one wants to do the heavy lifting (write a physical letter and post it).
+They have been around since 1985 but haven’t had a lot of updates on how they operate, and this is one of them.
+Moreover, since the cancellation is a bit of a headache, more people will stay on board because no one wants to do the heavy lifting (write a physical letter and post it).

 Is Melaleuca a Pyramid Scheme or a Scam?

 No, Melaleuca is not a pyramid scheme or a scam.
-The company sells their products and prefers old-school word of mouth referrals.
-Majority of the customers prefer to stay customers, and only some of them opt to promote it as a business opportunity.
+The company sells its products and prefers old-school word-of-mouth referrals.
+The majority of the customers prefer to stay customers, and only some of them opt to promote it as a legitimate business opportunity.

 The Product Line

-Despite their claims, there’s a fair chance not all their products are environment-friendly, and may have some added chemical.
-There haven't been any scientifical research on the same (yet).
-Here's a few of their popular product categories:
+Despite their claims, there’s a fair chance not all their products are environment-friendly and may have some added chemicals.
+There hasn’t been any scientifical research on the same (yet).
+Here are a few of their popular product categories:

-This category contains nearly 300 products ranging from lip treatment to makeup remover to brow pencil.
+This category contains nearly 300 products ranging from lip treatment to makeup remover to brow pencils.
 Regardless of what you’re looking for, there could be a product to fulfill your needs.

-For instance, a product Creme-to-powder foundation costs $42 if you’re a regular customer, and $25 if you are a preferred customer.
+For instance, a product Creme-to-powder foundation costs $42 if you’re a regular customer and $25 if preferred.
 It will cost you 15 points.

-In this category, you'll find supplements like whey protein, peak performance packs, snack bars savings packs, and multi-vitamins.
+You’ll find supplements like whey protein, peak performance packs, snack bars, savings packs, and peak performance vitamins in this category.

-For instance, Peak performance bone joints, one of their premier bone and joint product costs $70 to regular customers.
+For instance, Peak performance bone Joint, a premier bone and joint product, costs $70 to regular customers.
 With the annual membership, you can save up to 40% on the pricing.